Vlad-Radz/distributed_pong/README.md

 6. ID given by server is used as topic in message broker (in our case - RabbitMQ).
 That means, that each connection (instance of `run.py`) uses own ID for sending own moves, and subscribes to topics of other connections to get moves of other players.
 Connection is listening for the topics in background (implemented using `threading` and `asyncio`).
-7. `Pygame` is being rendered on each instance.
+7. `pygame` is being rendered on each instance.

 ## Deployment
 1. Setup rabbitmq using docker - run on your localhost;